An interview with our Managing Director

 We marked some major milestones on several of our projects including the start of works on the Mandurah Estuary Bridge Duplication Project, the impressive Causeway Pedestrian and Cyclist Bridges Project, completion of the Hedland Road and Rail Safety Improvements program as well as the Tonkin Gap Project.
 A huge amount of progress has been made on the works along the Mitchell Freeway including extensions to Romeo Road, installing new technology and widening from Hodges to Hepburn Avenue and the works on the extension of Stephenson Avenue.

-The biggest road infrastructure project undertaken in the Great Southern region, the Albany Ring Road now known as Menang Drive has officially opened to traffic.
-This has been a gamechanger for contractors and suppliers in the region with the project investing approximately $54 million in local businesses, including $6.4 million with Aboriginal businesses and suppliers.
+The biggest road infrastructure project undertaken in the Great Southern region, the Albany Ring Road now known as Menang Drive, has officially opened to traffic.
+This has been a game changer for contractors and suppliers in the region with the project investing approximately $54 million in local businesses, including $6.4 million with Aboriginal businesses and suppliers.
 Further on the topic of huge infrastructure projects, we are also on track to see completion of the biggest infrastructure project undertaken in the south west, the Bunbury Outer Ring Road later this year.
 Both projects aim to ease congestion and provide safer more efficient traffic routes for freight, tourists and locals, and to improve community amenity.

 One of Main Roads strategic initiatives is our commitment to increased Aboriginal economic participation and engagement, how is that progressing?

 It is going very well and we have been making some good progress against the targets announced by the Deputy Premier in 2021.
-Last year we spent $210 million through direct and indirect engagement of Aboriginal businesses' and have seen Aboriginal people work more than 550,000 hours on our projects.
+Last year we spent $210 million through direct and indirect engagement of Aboriginal businesses and have seen Aboriginal people work more than 550,000 hours on our projects.
 It is important that we maintain the momentum we have gained and we continue to incorporate initiatives into our major construction contracts including mandatory minimum targets for Aboriginal employment, traineeships and business participation, and more incentives and initiatives encouraging development for local people, businesses and communities.

-As a portfolio we are getting closer to the $700 million target set by the Western Australian Government for Aboriginal engagement and participation, and we will not be taking our foot of the accelerator on that initiative either.
+As a portfolio we are getting closer to the $700 million target set by the Western Australian Government for Aboriginal engagement and participation, and we will not be taking our foot off the accelerator on that initiative either.
 We will continue to work with industry to do what we can to support employment and develop business capability for Aboriginal people.

 Last financial year you celebrated the first of the regions to successfully transition to in-house maintenance delivery, have the successes carried on into 2024?

 Over the past two years there has been a tremendous amount of work to return maintenance and some capital works to Main Roads.
-Last financial year, we welcomed almost 100 employees into the organisation and this year we have welcoming a further 300 employees back into the Goldfields Esperance, Metropolitan, Pilbara, South West and Great Southern Regions, along with the Metropolitan Bridge Maintenance Crew and Incident Response Service.
+Last financial year, we welcomed almost 100 employees into the organisation and this year we have welcomed a further 300 employees back into the Goldfields Esperance, Metropolitan, Pilbara, South West and Great Southern Regions, along with the Metropolitan Bridge Maintenance Crew and Incident Response Service.

 What culture are you looking to build and what are you doing to achieve that?

-I am committed to increasing representation of diverse groups within our workforce and providing a safe, respectful and inclusive workplace culture reflecting the community we serve.
+I am committed to increasing representation of diverse groups within our workforce and providing a safe, respectful and inclusive workplace culture, reflecting the community we serve.
 I am pleased with progress we've made and our continuing pursuit to create a workplace prioritising respect, inclusivity and safety for all people.

 Traditionally the construction and engineering industry is a male-dominated environment.
 Are you addressing that?

 Yes, absolutely I am.
-Equal representation is known to improve the culture of workplaces and quality of decision-making which ultimately helps us meet the needs of all of the communities we serve.
+Equal representation is known to improve the culture of workplaces and quality of decision-making which ultimately helps us meet the needs of all the communities we serve.
 From a business perspective, like many in our industry, we are facing capacity challenges resulting in large workforce gaps.

 We recognise that across the transport sector there is low participation of women and therefore a largely untapped talent pool.
 This year I have become a member of CEO's for Gender Equity, where I gain insights into how we can attract and retain more female workers in our industry, and how we can enhance our policies and approaches.